-Davis has staircases in his house and he likes to climb each staircase , , or steps at a time.
+Davis has a number of staircases in his house and he likes to climb each staircase , , or steps at a time.
 Being a very precocious child, he wonders how many ways there are to reach the top of the staircase.

-Given the respective heights for each of the staircases in his house, find and print the number of ways he can climb each staircase on a new line.
+Given the respective heights for each of the staircases in his house, find and print the number of ways he can climb each staircase, module on a new line.

-The first line contains a single integer, , denoting the number of staircases in his house.
+The first line contains a single integer, , the number of staircases in his house.

-Each line of the subsequent lines contains a single integer, , denoting the height of staircase .
+Each of the following lines contains a single integer, , the height of staircase .

 for of the maximum score.

-For each staircase, print the number of ways Davis can climb it in a new line.
+For each staircase, return the number of ways Davis can climb it as an integer.